 The post-independence (1990) era brought glass-covered buildings and skyscreapers to the major cities, especially Vilnius and Klaipėda, but the expansion in smaller towns and villages remained more modest.
 Around the major cities new suburbs of private homes appeared out of nowhere.
 The first such houses after the restoration of the private property used to be big, with castle-like features as the families built them for generations to come (unfortunately, changing fortunes or too large wishes meant that some of these buildings are still incomplete).
 In the 2000s such “manors of the 20th century” gave way to smaller western-style detached homes.

-A major part of buildings constructed before year 1940 in Lithuania are built of wood.
+Most (~90%) of the buildings constructed in Lithuania before year 1940 are built of wood.
 In the 20th century they were regarded as inferior.
 Wooden buildings were so shunned by the Soviets that after they occupied Lithuania they censored photographs that pictured wooden buildings in cities.
 However for a person from the west, where wood is rarely used for construction, these buildings might be very interesting as some of them include elaborate architectural details.

-These details are usually attributed to vernacular architecture yet there were also attempts to emulate other prevalent styles (such as Baroque, Neo-classical or the Gothic revival) using wood for construction.
+These details are usually attributed to vernacular architecture yet there have also been attempts to emulate other prevalent styles (such as Baroque, Neo-classical or the Gothic revival) using wood as the construction material.

-You can see numerous nice wooden buildings in the Žvėrynas borough of Vilnius.
+You can see numerous nice wooden residentials in the Žvėrynas borough of Vilnius.
 In 1990s Žvėrynas became a rich neighborhood and so many new buildings were constructed there post-1990 somewhat altering its face.
 However Šnipiškės borough of Vilnius remains an intact and authentic example of 19th century wooden suburb where even some streets aren’t paved yet.
 In Kaunas there are many wooden buildings in Žaliakalnis borough.
 A must see for every fan of wooden architecture is the open-air museum in Rumšiškės where many old village buildings were transported from all over Lithuania.